 When flying to Walt Disney World there is pretty much only one airport choice that makes sense: Orlando International (MCO).
 Those brave enough to fly Allegiant can also use Orlando’s Sanford airport (SFB).
 Tampa is an 80 mile drive, but its airport (TPA) is rarely cheaper and could present traffic hassles.

-My family chooses to fly into SNA for nearly all of our trips, as it is served frequently by Southwest flights from SFO and OAK.
+My family chooses to fly into SNA or LGB for nearly all of our trips, as both are served frequently by Southwest flights from SFO and OAK.
 There are other airports in the region that could work in a pinch: Burbank (BUR), Ontario (ONT), and even San Diego (SAN).
 See my complete guide for flying to Disneyland for all the details.

 4) Transportation & Getting Around the Parks